This summer, CACR and Wonderlab hosted the "Codemakers and Codebreakers" cybersecurity virtual workshop June 21-25.

 Frequently Asked Questions

-Below are the most frequently asked questions about the 2020 CACR/Wonderlab Cybersecurity camp.
+Below are the most frequently asked questions about the 2021 CACR/Wonderlab Cybercamp.

-The camp will be held every day Monday June 8th - Friday June 12th, 2020.
+The camp will be held every day from Monday, June 21 through Friday June 25, 2021.

-Each day the camp will start at 9:30am and End at 2:30pm Eastern Time
+Each day the camp will start at 9:30am and end at 2:30pm Eastern Daylight Time

 No. However you will need to be a resident of the United States.